ikgonuez/health-calculator/README.md

 BMR is a tool used to measure someone's daily calorie needs for their body to sustain itself.
 It also determines how many calories one needs depending on how active they are daily. [(More info)](https://en.wikipedia.org/wiki/Basal_metabolic_rate)

+## Usage:

+Run the program "health-calculator.py" through the command-line.
+If you don't know how, just consult this [link](https://www.wikihow.com/Use-Windows-Command-Prompt-to-Run-a-Python-File).

 ## Execution

 The program will start by giving the user an input prompt that lets you choose between BMI or BMR.

 `Enter 1 for Body Mass Index (BMI) or 2 for Basal Metabolic Rate (BMR): `

-Both routes will be discussed further in this section
+Both routes will be discussed further in this section.

 ### BMI Route